houston/houston-dashboard/README.md

 # Houston::Dashboard

-TODO: Summary of Houston Dashboard.
+A module for Houston for showing realtime stats.

 ## Installation